Bjorn248/s3-static-site/README.md

   * A www alias record pointing at the cloudfront distribution

 ## Pre-Requisites
+* A domain registered in Route53
-* A domain (hosted zone) already configured in Route53
+* A hosted zone already configured in Route53 for your registered domain

 ## Usage